Blog

 Health Insurance for Interns

-If your company has 50 or more employees, the Patient Protection and Affordable Care Act (PPACA, also known as ACA) may require your company to offer health insurance to interns.
+If your company has 50 or more employees, the Patient Protection and Affordable Care Act (PPACA, also known as ACA) may require that you offer employee health benefits to interns.
 This is based on how long your internships are and how many hours interns work each week.

 • Under the PPACA, employees who work an average of 30 hours per week must be allowed to enroll in health insurance no later than their 90th day of employment.